Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 Numerous data management and layout customization features are supported.

 ## Ticker

-A *ticker* is a moving visualization of a value and its deviation from a comparative value.
+A *ticker* is an animated visualization of a [Value](../concepts/index.md) and its relation to a comparative value.

-It can be used in two ways:
+It can be used in three ways:
+* With no value inputs, it will display the name of all the items in the set category.
+This is the same information as a [Single Category Field](single-category-field.md)
-* With one value input, it will compare each element to its predecessor (e.g. change from month to month)
+* With one value input, it will display the name and value of the chosen items.
+This is the same information as a [Table](table.md)
-* With two value inputs, it will compare each element in the primary value source to the corresponding element in the comparative value source.
-A constant value can be used.
+* With two value inputs, it will compare each element to the corresponding element in the other input, and display the difference with a symbol.
+A constant value may also be used.
+This is the same information as a [Deviation Table](deviation-table.md)

-In each case, the primary value will be displayed with a colorized symbol indicating whether the value is larger than, smaller than or equal to its comparative value.
-A version of the ticker without animation is the [deviation table](#deviation-table).

-*Typical use cases would be showing monthly revenue compared to the previous year or showing the development of a stock value.*
+*A typical use case would be showing the value of a stock and comparing it to its value the previous day.*

 ## Transposed grid
 A *transposed grid* presents bound data in a tabular format, where rows represent data fields and columns represent objects.